plannigan/columbo/docs/development-guide.md

 3. Push the new branch to create a new pull request.
 4. Get the pull request approved.
 5. Merge the pull request to the default branch.
-6. Double check the default branch has all the code that should be included in the release.
-7. Create a new GitHub release.
-The tag should be named `vX.Y.Z` to match the new version number.

-This will trigger the CI system to build a wheel and a source distributions of the package and push them to [PyPI][pypi].
+Merging the pull request will trigger a GitHub Action that will create a new release.
+The creation of this new release will trigger a GitHub Action that will to build a wheel & a source distributions of the package and push them to [PyPI][pypi].

+!!! warning
+    The action that uploads the files to PyPI will not run until a repository maintainer acknowledges that the job is ready to run.
+This is to keep the PyPI publishing token secure.
+Otherwise, any job would have access to the token.

+In addition to uploading the files to PyPI, the documentation website will be updated to include the new version.
+If the new version is a full release, it will me made the new `latest` version.

 ## Continuous Integration Pipeline